 With its flexible, palette-based interface, your video elements wouldn’t be lost in the bushes.
 On top of that, it has become touch-friendly with its recent release.
 Take full advantage of the light pen, touch-screens, and take preciseness down to the last pixel.

 Final Cut Pro is considered the holy grail of video editing by many professional content creators out there.
-Apple created video editing software USP is – Ease of use.
+Apple-created video editing software USP is really easy to use.
 Whether you are a newbie or a seasoned professional, you get stuff done.

 With its recent versions, Final Cut Pro X shunned the traditional timeline-track panel.
 Backed by mixed receptions on the move, Apple did it by restructuring the way crafting of videos was done while taking advantage of the newer hardware.